David Asper, Q.C., Trustee

-Starting his career as a lawyer, Mr. Asper focused primarily on criminal defense litigation and successfully represented David Milgaard in overturning one of Canada’s most notorious wrongful conviction cases.
+Starting as a lawyer, Mr. Asper focused primarily on criminal defense litigation and successfully represented David Milgaard in overturning one of Canada’s most notorious wrongful conviction cases.

-Following completion of his Masters in Law at the University of Toronto in 2007, Mr. Asper served as Assistant Professor at the University of Manitoba Faculty of Law.
+In addition to his business activities, Mr. Asper completed of his Masters in Law at the University of Toronto in 2007, and served as Assistant Professor at the University of Manitoba Faculty of Law.
 He has also taught at Lakehead University’s Bora Laskin School of Law and Arizona State University Sandra Day O’Connor College of Law.
-Asper continues to lecture and write occasionally on legal matters, and serves on the various committees of the Law Society of Manitoba.
+Mr. Asper continues to lecture and write occasionally on legal matters, and has served on the various committees of the Law Society of Manitoba.

-He has also established major endowments at the University of Manitoba to support the Faculty of Kinesiology and Bison Football Bursaries, the United Way Tomorrow Fund and the Jewish Foundation of Manitoba where he actively supports the Jewish Child and Family Services Helping Hand Initiative.
+He established major endowments at the University of Manitoba to support the Faculty of Kinesiology and Bison Football Bursaries, the United Way Tomorrow Fund and the Jewish Foundation of Manitoba.

-Past community involvement includes: Chair and Vice Chair of the Winnipeg Blue Bombers, Vice-Chair of the Canadian Football League Board of Governors, Chair of the 2006 and 2015 Winnipeg Grey Cup Festivals, President of the Winnipeg Folk Festival, Chair of CentreVenture, (Winnipeg’s Downtown Development Authority), Vice Chair, Pan Am Clinic Foundation, Governor and Vice-Chair at St. John’s Ravenscourt School, member of the University of Toronto Governing Council, member of the Board of the Canadian Friends of the Simon Wiesenthal Centre.
+Select past community involvement includes: Chair, Winnipeg Police Board, Chair and Vice Chair of the Winnipeg Blue Bombers, Vice-Chair of the Canadian Football League Board of Governors, Chair of the 2006 and 2015 Winnipeg Grey Cup Festivals, President of the Winnipeg Folk Festival, Chair, CentreVenture, (Winnipeg’s Downtown Development Authority), Vice Chair, Pan Am Clinic Foundation, member of the Board of the Canadian Friends of the Simon Wiesenthal Centre.

-Asper has been recognized with the Arbour Award from the University of Toronto, the Award of Distinction from Destination Winnipeg, the Commissioners Special award from the Canadian Football League, the Chairman’s Special Award from the Winnipeg Football Club and is an inductee of the Winnipeg Football Club Hall of Fame.
+Mr. Asper received the Sol Kanee Distinguished Community Service Medal from the Jewish Federation of Winnipeg, the Arbor Award from the University of Toronto, an Award of Distinction from Destination Winnipeg, the Commissioners Special award from the Canadian Football League, the Chairman’s Special Award from the Winnipeg Football Club and is a proud member of the Winnipeg Football Club Hall of Fame.